JRRS1982/API-Request/README.md

 #### Problem: Input / Outputs

-Inputs: As it is a quicker route to MVP I have decided to make this a simple command line application, so it will take a string from the user (a users GitHub profile name) on the command line, which will be used to query the Github API.
-We expect Github's API will return a JSON file which we will then need to process.
+Inputs: As it is a quicker route to MVP I have decided to make this a simple command line application, so it will take a string from the user (a users GitHub profile name) on the command line.
+We expect Github's API to be queried and return a JSON file which we will then need to process.

 Outputs: Being a command line application it will print a string /statement to the terminal with a prediction of the users favorite language.
 The prediction will probably be attained by calculating the most commonly used language across the users public portfolios.

 ### <a name="user_story">User Stories</a>

 Simple macro level user story
->As a developer with friends,<br>
->I want to predict what my friends favorite coding language is by scraping Github,<br>
->So that I can buy my friend a relevant coding present.<br>
+>As a developer with friends, I want to predict what my friends favorite coding language is by sending a query to Github, so that I can buy my friend a relevant coding present.

 #### Acceptance Criteria